 Paraquat is a powerful herbicide used to control unwanted grass and weed growth in both agriculture and non-agriculture sites.
 It’s often used on vegetation growth that’s resistant to other, weaker types of glyphosate-containing weed killers like Roundup.
 Paraquat does not contain glyphosate.

 Paraquat is also commonly applied to crops pre-harvest.
 Farmers in the U.S. currently use more than 8 million pounds of it each year.
 The most common crops Paraquat is used on include citrus, wheat, corn, soy, peanuts, almonds, garlic, cotton, sweet potatoes, artichokes, pears, strawberries, and grapes.
 Illegal marijuana crops in the United States and Mexico are also sometimes doused with Paraquat.
-Paraquat is restricted and therefore not available for household use.
+Paraquat is restricted and therefore not available for household use, but it has been used commercially for more than 50 years in the U.S.

 Paraquat is commonly known by the brand name Gramoxone.
 Gramaxone SL 2.0 Herbicide is manufactured by Syngenta, an agrichemical corporation based in Switzerland.
 Other common corporations that manufacture and sell Paraquat include Growmark and Chevron.
 Altogether, these companies earn more than $600 million every year in global sales by selling products containing Paraquat.